The renovation contract must:

 include an itemized description that establishes the schedule for completing each stage of the work and the corresponding payments to be made to the contractor.

-This contract, which must be executed by both the contractor and the borrower, should also require the contractor to:
+This contract, which must be executed by both the contractor and the borrower, must require the contractor to:

 be duly licensed (if required by applicable law);